beingbing/pathshala-problems/00Java/05Core-apis/README.md

 # NumberFormat
 It is an abstract class that provides the interface for formatting and parsing numbers.
 It supports locale-specific number formats, allowing your code to handle different conventions for decimal points, thousands separators, and even non-decimal number systems, without being dependent on any specific locale.
 Additionally, NumberFormat includes methods to determine available locales and their respective number format names. `NumberFormat` instances are not thread-safe.
 If you need to use a `NumberFormat` object across multiple threads, consider synchronizing access or using separate instances for each thread.
+It has 3 main subclasses - `ChoiceFormat`, `CompactNumberFormat`, `DecimalFormat`.

 ### Formatting Methods:
 - `String format(double number)` - Formats a double value as a number.